AKloc/BookNotes/Chaos Engineering.md

 ## Chaos Engineering (October 2020)

 **Purpose For Reading**
-- I'm familiar with the concept and Chaos Monkey, just looking to take a deeper dive and hopefully
+- I'm familiar with the concept and Chaos Monkey, just looking to take a deeper dive.
+Ideally, get some action items from this that I can apply at work.

 **Main Takeaways & Metacognition**
 - What are the major themes / points made?